SyedAhoy/AhoyMovementStudio-AhoyNave-iOS/README.md

 ## Display a Map
 - Open the info.plist and make sure you have location usage permissions by adding NSLocationWhenInUseUsageDescription key.
-- The **AhoyMapSDK** offers AhoyMapView as an **IBDesignable** so all you need to do is just drop a UIView in xib/storyboard and select the custom class to AhoyMapView.
+- The **AhoyNave SDK** offers AhoyMapView as an **IBDesignable** so all you need to do is just drop a UIView in xib/storyboard and select the custom class to AhoyMapView.
 - In case if the MapView is your rootViewController, please have a look at **AhoySDKManagerDelegate** in the AppDelegate to make sure the SDK has been initialised before loading your rootViewController, you can refer to the example project for details implementation.
 - You can just run the app to see the Map